AlvXodus/SchemaDocs/README.md

 ## Use Cases

-- **Database Documentation**: Automatically generate schema documentation for your database tables.
+- **Database Documentation**: Automatically generate schema documentation UI for your database tables.
 - **API Development**: Define structured metadata for your database and expose it via an endpoint.
 - **Data Validation**: Ensure consistency in table and column definitions across projects.